 - Vulnerability Analysis - Analyzing current and historical security vulnerabilities for timeline trends and for root-cause patterns may signify a projects ability to protect the community from future (and similar) issues.
 This activity may be a factor in risk evaluation.

 Multiple efforts between government and industry are attempting to define Software Transparency.
 Some of these efforts will lead to increased compliance or regulatory requirements.
-Software Transparency is often achieved through the publishing of bill-of-materials (BOM).
-A BOM is synonymous to the list of ingredients in a recipe.
+Software Transparency is often achieved through the publishing of software bill of materials.
+An SBOM is synonymous to the list of ingredients in a recipe.
 Both are an implementation of transparency.

-There are multiple SBOM standards including CycloneDX, SPDX, and SWID, each having their own strengths and use-cases they were designed to solve.
+There are multiple SBOM standards including OWASP CycloneDX and SPDX, each having their own strengths and use-cases they were designed to solve.
 Evaluating SBOM standards to determine which are applicable to an organizations requirements should be part of an overall C-SCRM strategy.

 Component ecosystems generally devise different terminology and formats for representing components.
 This self-imposed fragmentation makes uniquely identifying and representing components difficult when referring to them outside of their respective ecosystems.
 Centralized databases such as the CPE Product Dictionary maintained by NIST adds additional fragmentation as the CPE vendor and product names often do not reflect reality.